-The green goddess salad is packed with lots vitamins & nutrients.
+The green goddess salad is packed with lots of vitamins & nutrients.
 Top it with some citrus vinaigrette and a dash of flaky sea salt and you've got a delicious salad for dinner or a side!

 It's the beginning of January, and everyone is still weaning themselves off sugar from the holidays.
 I'm definitely 'team moderation,' so I'm balancing out the treats by making sure I'm get plenty of fruits and veggies in my diet in the new year!

 When it comes to salad, they can get boring really quickly if you don't make them fun and new!
 The green goddess salad is filled with all my favorite green foods.
 We're keeping this salad plant based, but you could definitely add some meat to bulk up the protein a bit more.